 He is a fine painter; as a draftsman there are few who can equal him.
 He has amazing hands.
 They don’t look like the hands of an artist.
 He’s built like a football player, and a pencil is almost buried in that paw of his, but the touch he has and the subtle variations he is capable of can only be compared to the sensitive skill of a great surgeon.

 ~ Bill Mosby on Gil Elvgren

 In 1944, Brown & Bigelow offered Elvgren the opportunity to work for the company as a staff artist.
-From 1945 until his retirement in 1972, Elvgren worked for B&B. The arrangement meant that he could continue illustrating for magazines and doing advertising work for Coca-Cola.
+From 1945 until 1972, Elvgren worked for B&B. The arrangement meant that he could continue illustrating for magazines and doing advertising work for Coca-Cola.
 He also had the freedom to accept any other advertising assignments so long as they didn’t conflict with his B&B work.

 Charlie Ward, president of Brown & Bigelow, played a large part in making Elvgren’s name and style immediately recognizable.
 He marketed “Gil Elvgren” — not just his art, but the artist himself.
 Elvgren’s work would not be confined to calendars, magazines and billboards.
 His pin-ups took on a life of their own, appearing on things like decks of cards and lamp shades.
 B&B even manufactured a fabulous Elvgren Girl plastic letter opener in 1958.